 When EAB was first found in Minnesota, it was believed that the state would eventually lose all ash trees.
-Due to advances in treatment options and early detection, EAB may spread differently in Minnesota than it has in states that were on the forefront of the attack.
+Due to advances in treatment options, early detection and management, and potentially successful biocontrol, EAB may spread differently in Minnesota than it has in the states that were initially infested.
 It has been detected relatively early making it possible to slow ash tree mortality through integrated pest management strategies.
 So far, the percent of infested counties over time is much lower than the national average for infested states (see Graph 1).
 Duluth's management approach will involve a combination of monitoring, structured removal of ash trees, systemic insecticide injection treatments, and the possibility of biological control.
-Slowing the spread of EAB and slowing ash tree mortality enables the City to stretch management costs over a longer time period and allows for the retention of some of the more mature, high-quality ash trees and canopy cover.
+Slowing the spread of EAB and ash tree mortality enables the City to stretch management costs over a longer time period and allows for the retention of some of the more mature, high-quality ash trees and canopy cover.

-Graph 1: Percent of Minnesota counties infested with EAB verses percent national average of counties infested over time, prepared by the Minnesota Department of Agriculture.
+Graph 1: Percent of Minnesota counties infested with EAB as of 10/10/16 verses percent national average of counties infested over time, prepared by the Minnesota Department of Agriculture.